AmeliaCMU/AmeliaCMU.github.io/_posts/2024-06-17-amelia-model.md

 We also explore our model's generalization capabilities as we cover a wider variety of training data.
 We hypothesize that as we do so, our model will learn richer representations that would generalize better to unseen airport layouts and interactions.

 This would eventually reduce the requirement for more training data and/or adaptation techniques, such as fine-tuning.
-Thus, we propose a *multi-airport* ablation to assess **AmeliaTF**'s performance in *unseen* airports as we vary the number of *seen* ones during training.
+Thus, we propose a *multi-airport* ablation to assess **Amelia-TF**'s performance in *unseen* airports as we vary the number of *seen* ones during training.

 #### Quantitative Results